Complex Family Therapy

 Our Process

-We always begin by meeting both adults in the family, individually.
+We always begin our process by meeting the adult parties in the family, individually.
 Then we have an initial meeting as a group to cooperatively establish agreed upon goals for the process.
-Once goals or a plan are place, we move into the therapeutic phases where there are typically two therapists involved: one as a Parent Coordinator who works with the adults, and the second clinician who works with the children.
-When children are not directly involved, the process may occur between the adults.
+Once goals or a plan are place, we move into the therapeutic phases where there are typically two therapists involved: one who who works with the adults, and the second clinician who works with the children or the parent-child relationship.
+When children are not directly involved, the process may occur only between the adults.
 These processes occur alongside each other with active communication between the therapists and other relevant parties.
-When the family is ready, we all come together in the therapy room and engage in family therapy to address concerns, issues and rebuild trust and relationships.
+When the family is ready, we can come together in the therapy room and engage in family therapy to rebuild trust and healthier relationships.
 This is a challenging process, there is usually felt stress for everyone involved.
-It’s important to note that we do not force children into situations that could result in additional trauma.
+It’s important to note that we do not force children into situations that could result in additional experienced trauma.
 Our goal is to help identify a path forward and facilitate the complex process of relational repair.
 Finally, we often continue work with families who have had success in this process to provide ongoing maintenance or support, as needed.

 Our general approach to family therapy utilizes tools from theoretical orientations such as (but not limited to) family systems, trauma informed cognitive behavioral therapy, play therapy, CBT, ACT, and cognitive processing therapy approaches.